 A one-second delay in web speed has the potential to cause $1.6 billion annual loss in revenue for big giants like Amazon.

-And if you don’t consider web speed, it can leave your business on toes.
+And if you don’t consider web speed, it can leave your business shattered

-Web owners only have 5 seconds to engage visitors, failing to do so, will encourage visitors to move to competitors’ site.
+Web owners only have 5 seconds to engage visitors, failing to do so, will encourage visitors to move to competitors’ sites.